Workers' Compensation · RTW Cost Analysis

 pay_run_drain × pay_runs_per_year

-Important: This calculator estimates the indirect productivity costs surrounding a workers' compensation claim.
-It does not calculate statutory compensation entitlements, insurance premiums, or legal costs.
-Replacement labour premium can be negative where replacement workers are paid less than the injured worker.
-Results are indicative only and depend on values entered.
-WHA savings and ROI figures are based on published program outcomes across the WHA client portfolio; actual results depend on industry, claim complexity, workforce size, and program design.
-Always verify calculations with your payroll system and financial advisors.
+Important: This calculator estimates indirect productivity costs surrounding workers' compensation claims.
+It does not calculate statutory entitlements, premiums, or legal costs.
+Replacement labour premium may be negative where replacement workers cost less than the injured worker.
+WHA savings and ROI figures are based on published program outcomes; actual results depend on claim complexity, industry, workforce size, and program design.